flyingstick22/electricity-saver-II/README.md

 In this demo, we are using [Shelly pro 4PM](https://www.shelly.cloud/knowledge-base/devices/shelly-pro-4pm/) and its first relay output (ID = 0).
 You can select your own prefered Shelly relay model and expand the script for different or multiply outputs of course. **Electrical installation belongs to professional so ask your electrician to do your Shelly installation.**

 1. connect Shelly to your home network and make basic comissioning with [Shelly Cloud App](https://www.shelly.cloud/support/cloud-connected/)
-2. open the app (web or mobile) and find your relay "device ID" number (device --> settings --> device ID).
+2. open the app (web or mobile) and copy your relay "DEVICE ID" (Click the device --> Settings --> Device Information --> DEVICE ID).
-3. activate authorization for cloud key
+3. activate the cloud key (User Settings --> Authorization Cloud Key)
 4. copy your cloud key and your server name.
-You'll need this information in the next step
+You'll need this information in the next steps

 ## Deploying script to Google Cloud Platform (GCP)
 Check [this](https://www.youtube.com/watch?v=lIJlhKrP_SI) tutorial from Algovibes how to run Python in GCP environment.
 As soon as your Linux Debian virtual machine is installed with Miniconda environment: